Bgallahue/OrgStructure/OrgGenerator.md

 Then click on Builder for whatever community you need to login to and publish it

+**Notes**
+All Homeowner and Partners Community Logins have a password of Community_Password_123 if you need to log directly in to the Community.

 **FINAL**

 You are now done, feel free to delete this repo/folder or keep it and just make sure to pull down the latest data using git pull (Step 1)